chros73/madvr-js-remote/README.rst

 Issues
 ------

-It can only send keystrokes to the foreground application!
-So beware that MPC-BE/HC is in the foreground when you use it.
+It can only send keystrokes to the foreground application, so MPC-BE/HC will be set to the active window.

-(There's no check in ``sendkeys.vbs` scripts` whether it is MPC-HC/BE or not, because i tried to implement it and it worked, but it was so slow, that the whole thing became unusable).

 Forum
 -----